Ryan1729/evolving-games/README.md

 A currently WIP project with the aim of generating/evolving turn-based single-player games.

+## Generator

+randomly generates some `.rs` files and places them in the proper place in the player.

+### Building

+The usual `cargo run`.
+Pass something to the binary to use what you passed as the random seed.

+## Player

+Surrounds then generated files and when compiled produces a running game.

 ### Building (using Rust's native WebAssembly backend)

 1. Install newest nightly Rust: